dai-monteiro/dai-monteiro/README.md

 - 👋 Hi, I’m @dai-monteiro
-- 👀 I’m interested in contructin a portfolio
+- 👀 I’m interested in constructing a portfolio
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on open source projects/products as a technical writer
 - 📫 How to reach me? @daianems at instagram OR https://www.linkedin.com/in/daiane-monteiro-b47b5823/